 The exact macronutrient profile depends on which flavor you pick, but you can expect around 170 to 180 calories and 20 grams of protein per bottle, which is in line with other plant-based protein drinks.

 There is some organic cane sugar in these too, so that bumps up the carbohydrates and sugar content a bit—you’ll get about 4 grams of added sugar and 9 to 10 grams of carbohydrates per bottle.
+That might not be ideal if you’re trying to minimize your sugar intake, but we still feel confident giving the formulation a 4-out-of-5 rating.

-Read our full OWYN protein shake review for more info; plus, if you’re curious about more OWYN products, we have more details in our OWYN Protein Powder review.
+Read our full OWYN protein shake review for more info.
+Plus, if you’re curious about more OWYN products, we have more details in our OWYN Protein Powder review.

 Calories180